box/viewer.js/README.md

 Viewer.js is supported in all modern desktop and mobile browsers.
 It will fall back to raster images in older browsers that do not support SVG.

-*NOTE: raster fallback requires that `.png` representations have already been generated for the converted document.*
+*NOTE: raster fall-back requires that `.png` representations have already been generated for the converted document.*

 [//]: # (TODO: expand this section)